Blue-capped kingfisher: Description and taxonomy

-EBird describes the bird as "A spectacular medium-sized kingfisher of foothill and montane forest on Mindanao with a thick red bill, a white throat, a blue rump, and faintly scaled rufous on the underparts and cheek, extending around the back of the neck.
-The male has a blue crown, blue tail, and blue wings with buff spots.
-The blue is replaced by green in the female.
-The male also has an additional blue moustache stripe.
-Unmistakable.
-More often seen than heard.
-Song, given at dawn, consists of a single downslurred whistle with a slightly metallic quality, "wee-ooo," repeated every few seconds."

 These kingfishers exhibit sexual dimorphism in which the males have the eponymous dark blue-cap and dark blue wings.
 The females on the other hand have aqua-green cap and wings.

 This species is a sister species to the Spotted wood kingfisher of Luzon and West Visayas and the Rufous-collared kingfisher of Southeast Asia.

 This species is monotypic and now has no subspecies.
 The birds from East Mindanao were once described as the subspecies burtoni are poorly differentiated.